This site uses affiliate links and I may earn a commission at no extra cost to you.

 • Use even-sized pieces: That way, they’ll cook evenly.

 • Using fresh vs. frozen broccoli: Roasted frozen broccoli usually won’t become as crispy but will be more tender in the middle.
-You can cook them from frozen (adding more time to the oven) or thaw first (less crispy, more tender) and decide which method you prefer.
+You can cook them from frozen (adding more time to the oven).
+Alternatively, thaw first (less crispy, more tender) and decide which method you prefer.

 • Use a dark roasting pan: It will absorb more heat than lighter pans, thus roasting the broccoli quicker.